-6.1 Maximum file path length in Windows® 7
+6.1 Maximum file path length in Windows[®] 7

 Windows 7 imposes a 260 character maximum length for file paths.
-When installing the Kinetis SDK, place it in a directory close to the root to prevent file paths from exceeding the maximum character length specified by Windows.
+When installing the Kinetis SDK, place it in a directory close to the root to prevent file paths from exceeding the maximum character length specified by the Windows operating system.
 The recommended location is the C:\Freescale folder.